bigcommerce/dev-docs/docs/stencil-docs/page-builder/configuration.md

 ## Persistent settings storage

 When store administrators use Theme Styles to customize your store's theme, they save the store's resulting configuration settings to a separate configuration service at BigCommerce.
+However, if you download your current theme from the dropdown in the control panel, the theme styles settings will appear in config.json.

 ## Theme upgrades and settings